onlinehub0808/-smart-contract-best-practices/docs/about/contributing.md

 ## Editing and Submitting changes

 1. Fork the repo
-1. Make changes to the markdown files in the [docs directory](../../../../tree/master/docs) of the master branch
+2. Make changes to the markdown files in the `docs/` directory of the master branch
-1. Submit a Pull Request
+3. Submit a Pull Request

 ## Audience